juangod1/Citronella/README.md

 Citronella is a simple typed language developed with LEX and YACC.

 ## Compiling and executing
-In this github you will find all the necessary files to compile a Citronella code.
+In this github you will find all the necessary files to compile Citronella code.
 In order to do this, you will first need to build the compiler by executing:
 ```
-$> ./build_compiler.sh
+$> ./build_compiler
-      /* This creates "Citronella" */
-$> ./Citronella_compile.sh filename.Cit filename
+$> ./Citronella_compile filename.Cit executable
-$> ./filename
+$> ./executable
 ```

 ## Code entry point